oVirt/ovirt-site/source/feature/upgrademanager.html.md

 The set of tools that are in the scope of this feature are:

 1. Notify the user that an update for the engine is available

-After the administrator logs in to the Administrator Portal, he will get a dialog notifying on a new available update.
-He can choose whether to "dismiss" this notification or not.
-If he chooses to dismiss it, the only other way of knowing that an update is available is by going to the "About" dialog, and looking for the information there.
-If an update is available it will appear there.
-Whether there is an update or not will be checked periodically every X days.
-Open question here - do we need to support checking whether an update is available by demand?

-1. Make it ease to know whether a host has an available update, and what cluster levels this update supports
+2. Make it ease to know whether a host has an available update, and what cluster levels this update supports
-2. Allow the user to upgrade a specific host automatically
+3. Allow the user to upgrade a specific host automatically
-3. Allow the user to do a rolling cluster upgrade, either to a higher cluster level, or to a new version that supports the current one
+4. Allow the user to do a rolling cluster upgrade, either to a higher cluster level, or to a new version that supports the current one

 ### User Experience